 • Boyd.

-Who is the source of infection
+Who is the source of infection?

 Dysentery is transmitted by the oral-fecal route.
-Shigella only infects humans.
-Therefore, only a person, namely his feces, can act as a source of infection.
-Flies that have been in contact with infected feces can become carriers of the disease.
+Shigella exclusively affects humans.
+Therefore, the source of infection can only be a person, namely his feces.
+The disease can be transmitted by flies that come into contact with contaminated feces.
 Many apparently healthy people can act as carriers of an intestinal infection.

 A child can become infected with dysentery in the following ways: